 Insights: Always make it a point to use a positive tone and avoid negative language.
 Every sentence you write (or speak) should reflect that you regret the inconveniences caused by a particular issue.
 The idea is to evoke positive emotions with your language.

 You should employ positive language throughout in order to counter a negative reaction.
-Always show that you value their opinion with.
+Always show that you value their opinion.
 For instance, you might say, “Please let me know if there is anything else I can do to help turn your experience into a positive one.”
+This is a sure-fire way to happy customers.

 Tip #7.
 Never leave any opportunity to satisfy the client